Water supply and sanitation in Palestine: Groundwater

 According to Hiniker, at an average sustainable rate, the amount of renewable shared freshwater available throughout the entire Jordan Valley is roughly 2700 mcm per year, which is composed of 1400 million cubic metres of groundwater and 1300 million cubic metres of surface water.
 However, only a fraction of this can be used by Palestinians in the West Bank.
 Israel has denied Palestinians access to the entire Lower Jordan River since 1967.
-After the start of Israel’s military occupation in 1967, Israel declared the West Bank land adjacent to the Jordan River a closed military zone, to which only Israeli settler farmers have been permitted access.
+After the start of Israel's military occupation in 1967, Israel declared the West Bank land adjacent to the Jordan River a closed military zone, to which only Israeli settler farmers have been permitted access.

 In 1982, the West Bank water infrastructure controlled by the Israeli army was handed over to the Israeli national water company Mekorot.
 As of 2009, Mekorot operates some 42 wells in the West Bank, mainly in the Jordan Valley region, which mostly supply the Israeli settlements.
 The amount of water Mekorot can sell to the Palestinians is subject to approval of the Israeli authorities.

 Drilling of wells into the mountain aquifer by the Palestinians is restricted.
 Most of its water thus flows underground towards the slopes of the hills and into Israeli territory.
 According to different estimates, between 80 and 85% of groundwater in the West Bank is used either by Israeli settlers or flows into Israel.

 The Coastal Aquifer is the only groundwater source in the Gaza strip.
 It runs beneath the coast of Israel, with Gaza downstream at the end of the basin.
-With the water flows underground mainly east-west, however, Palestinian extractions from the aquifer have no effect on the Israeli side.
+With the water flows underground mainly east–west, however, Palestinian extractions from the aquifer have no effect on the Israeli side.
 Israel, on the contrary, has installed a cordon of numerous deep wells along the Gaza border and in this way extracts much of the groundwater before it can reach Gaza.
 Israel sells a limited part of the water to the Palestinians in Gaza.
 While Israel transports water from the north of its territory to the south, the Palestinians are not allowed to move water from the West Bank to Gaza.
 This is a reason why this aquifer is heavily over-exploited, resulting in seawater intrusion.
 The aquifer is polluted by salt as well as nitrate from wastewater infiltration and fertilizers.
 Only 5-10% of the aquifer yields drinking water quality.
 By 2000, the water from the Coastal Aquifer in the Gaza region was considered no longer drinkable due to high salinity from the sea water intrusion and high nitrate pollution from agricultural activity.
+In 2013, an analysis of nine municipal groundwater wells reported a TDS ranging from 680.4 mg/L to 3106.6 mg/L, averaging 1996.5 mg/L, exceeding the 1000 mg/L WHO acceptable level, mainly due to high chloride and sodium.